catwinee/catwinee/README.md

 📚 Bachelor of Software Engineering at **Southwest Jiaotong University**
 💻 Passionate about turning coffee into code
 🌱 Currently learning **Large Language Models**
-🚀 Building the future one commit at a time

 ---